Annapurna-Goli/Customer-Churn-Prediction/README.md

-Got it.
-We can make the README visually more appealing by adding relevant **icons/emojis** next to each section.
-Here’s your professional version with subtle icons for GitHub readability:

----

-# 📊 Telecom Customer Churn Prediction
+📊 Telecom Customer Churn Prediction

 This project implements a complete end-to-end workflow for predicting customer churn in a telecom dataset.
 It covers data preprocessing, feature engineering, model training, and evaluation, ensuring reproducibility and scalability.